paulipa/sico-wiki/tools/blog.md

 To join the reporter group simply apply to the reporter group on AUTH group section.
 You will be interviewed via discord so make sure your discord service is active.

 ## Writing articles
-After you have been approved as a vendor you can start writing your articles.
+After you have been approved as a writer you can start writing your articles.
 1. Navigate to the homepage https://www.silentcoalition.com/ and log in with your main character using the EVE Online SSO login
 1. After you have logged in you will be able to see an admin dashboard.
 To add a new post click on `new->post`
 1. Add a title and content for your article
 1. Add a featured image to your post from the right hand side bar under the `featured image`.
 You can use the images we have or upload your own.
 1. Select a category from the categories section.
 1. Add tags for your post if you want.
-This is just optimal and mainly a SEO thing
+This is just optional and mainly a SEO thing
 1. No need to touch any other options, simply click on publish to make your post public

 # Store vendors